SoFi Student Loan Refinancing Review

 - Date of birth

-- Citizenship status (you must be a U.S. citizen or permanent resident)
+- Citizenship status (you must be a U.S. citizen, permanent resident, or visa holder)

 - Whether you own a home, rent or live with your parents